All-America Football Conference: All-time standings

-AAFC postseason games
+Postseason games

 Championship games

 From 1946 to 1948 the champions of each division met in the AAFC championship game.
 In 1949, there was only one seven-team division, so the championship game was the final round of a four team tournament.

 Other playoff games

 In 1948, there was a tie for first place in the Eastern Division.
 In 1949, there was only one seven-team division, so the playoffs were a four team tournament.

 All-Star game

 The AAFC played an all-star game only once, following the 1949 season.
 This game, played in Houston and known as the "Shamrock Bowl", was the league's last game before the merger with the NFL.
 The champion Browns faced a team of All-Stars from the other six teams.